 Fast-forward to the early ‘90s, and it was American hip-hop that reinvigorated the love for the Bomber.
 Naughty by Nature, Onyx and NWA were but a few iconic names that would often be seen sporting the jacket in music videos and shows, and this would continue through the decades thanks to artists like Missy Elliot, Rihanna, and many more.

 It transcends borders, backgrounds and society, and unlike many jackets that come from military lineage today, the Bomber is arguably the most universal.
-One often wouldn’t find peacoats worn by the Equator, nor would you see a Greatcoat adorned in countries that don’t have cold winters.
-The Bomber jacket, however, thanks to its ability to be made up of light or heavy fabrics, can fit in, no matter where in the world you may happen to reside in.
+One often wouldn’t find peacoats worn near the Equator, nor would you see a Greatcoat adorned in countries that don’t have cold winters.
+The Bomber jacket, however, thanks to its ability to be made up of light or heavy fabrics, can fit in no matter where in the world you may happen to reside in.
 So how would you wear a Bomber today?

 A way that taps into my personal style and preference is the preppy, pseudo-Ivy League look.
-A sage or navy bomber would go quite well with an Oxford Cotton button down, silk repp tie, high waisted trousers and derbies.
+A sage or navy bomber would go quite well with an Oxford Cotton button down, silk repp tie, high-waisted trousers and derbies.
 Throw in a v-neck jumper for the slightly colder days and you’ve got a look that will keep you warm enough all throughout the autumn and into winter.

 On a more universal appeal, there’s nothing quite as classic as a simple white tee and dark denim jeans — pretty much any jacket would work with this, so if in doubt, this is how you can go about wearing it.
 Swap out the denim for cotton chinos trousers when it gets hotter.